zostera/django-modeltrans/README.md

 - Django >= 1.11 for now
 - PostgreSQL >= 9.4 and Psycopg2 >= 2.5.4.

+# Running the tests

+in `example` subdirectory, with the requirements in `requirements.txt`, use `./manage.py test`

 # Attribution
-Lots of concepts and code from https://github.com/deschler/django-modeltranslation, which is in turn inspired by https://github.com/zmathew/django-linguo
+Some concepts and code from https://github.com/deschler/django-modeltranslation, which is in turn inspired by https://github.com/zmathew/django-linguo

-We started this solution at Zostera because we did not like the way django-modeltranslation adds one field per language and thus requires a migration when adding language and the unpredictability of the original field.
+We started this solution at Zostera because we did not like:
+- The way django-modeltranslation adds one field per language (and thus requires a migration when adding language)
+- The unpredictability of the original field.
+-
 Since JSONB is supported by Postgres now, we developed this approach.